 You will be telephoned any time from 9am Monday to Saturday.
 We are required to book patients in as soon as we receive a delivery date.
 If a patient does not pick up our call on the contact number we hold for them, the directive is to move onto calling the next patient on the practice register.
 If you have not provided us with a mobile number you can update your contact details on your online account or you can email us asap to SWLCCG.LMP@nhs.net, as we will try to call both your landline and mobile phone.

-We will not leave a voicemail as most calls are being made remotely by a separate team and there is no facility for you to call them back, so please be aware the call may show up as a withheld number.
+We rarely leave a voicemail as most calls are being made remotely by a separate team and there is no facility for you to call them back, so please be aware the call may show up as a withheld number.

-Please do not call the surgery asking if you missed our call, the practice receptionists will not know.
+Please do not call the surgery asking if you missed our call unless we have left a message, the practice receptionists will not know.
 We will try you again when we receive our next delivery.

 Our surgery phonelines must be kept free to take calls for patients who need the services we are offering at our practice.
 The government has stipulated you have to wait to hear from NHSE or your practice.